CyBear-Jinni/cbj_smart-home/README.md

 # Welcome!

-This repository let you **create** your own smart home.
+This repository let you **control** your existing smart home.

-Here at CyBear Jinni we give the community the power of smart home by providing the code and instructions to create a smart devices that will make ordinary devices like lamps and blinds smart and accessible.
+Here at CyBear Jinni we give the community the power of smart home by providing the code and instructions to set up a Hub that will let you control your smart devices and connect them even if they are from different form factors.

-The devices can be controlled using physical buttons and from a smartphone app.

 <img src="https://i.imgur.com/jqDYnBm.gif" height="300">